 When I was about 16, I was on a youth retreat up near Liberty University.
 My youth group was staying in cabins out in the woods.
-At one of the evening praise and worship times I fell down on the floor praying that God would fix me.
+At one of the evening praise and worship times, I fell down on the floor praying that God would fix me.
 My minister prayed over me.
-I hoped, I hoped incredibly hard that that would be the moment where I was fixed, but of course it wasn't.
+I hoped, I hoped incredibly hard that that would be the moment where I was fixed, but of course, it wasn’t.

 I couldn’t “fix” being trans because it’s how God created me.

 There have always been transgender and gender non-conforming people.
 There will always be trans and gender non-conforming people.
 Trans and gender non-conforming people turn up in every culture and every population.
-In fact, the first gentile Christian in the Book of Acts was someone who could be viewed gender non-conforming—the Ethiopian Eunuch.
+In fact, the first Gentile Christian in the Book of Acts was someone who could be viewed as gender non-conforming—the Ethiopian Eunuch.